chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

     - Core Contributors

 Outline
-- Explain what is "good" documentation to define a criteria
+- Explain what "good" documentation is and define a criteria
 - Evaluate PureScript's documentation using that criteria
 - Explain why PureScript's documentation is lacking and what is being done to improve it
 - Address various audience's possible concerns or questions centered on these themes: